cx-cloud-101/speedtest-workshop/azure/application-insights.md

 Onwards and upwards!
 --------------------
 Application Insights can do a lot more than wat we just covered.
 Play around with it and see it you can discover more interesting metrics or dashboards.
 Did you know that Application Insights also can monitor [local console applications](https://docs.microsoft.com/en-us/azure/application-insights/application-insights-console?toc=/azure/azure-monitor/toc.json)?
+You could also configure a local instance of SpeedTestApi to connect to Application Insights.
+In addition, you could swap out `ILogger` with a logger that sends custom log messages to Application Insights.